 It crossed my mind how reflecting positively on my journey in that moment, one that before would cause shame and discouragement, was a pebble of grace I’d picked up along the way.

 It’s shown me that I am not what I own and I am enough even when my house is a mess.
 So, as I walked (read: untangled) the kids and the dog (and my emotions) I reflected on my life as a series of imperfect yet beautiful moments.

-These are 32 self reflections after nearly one year of minimalism:
+Here are 32 self reflections after one year of minimalism:

 - I value spacious places.

 - New things aren’t as satisfying.

 - I clean more when there’s less clutter.